Kkumar-007/Movie_Recommender_System/README.md

 ## Technologies Used
 Programming Language: Python
-Libraries:
+Libraries used:
-Pandas: For data manipulation and analysis
+1. Pandas: For data manipulation and analysis
-NumPy: For numerical operations
+2. NumPy: For numerical operations
-Scikit-Learn: For implementing machine learning algorithms
+3. Scikit-Learn: For implementing machine learning algorithms
-NLTK: For natural language processing
+4. NLTK: For natural language processing
-AST: For parsing and evaluating expressions
+5. AST: For parsing and evaluating expressions
+6. Streamlit: For webpage

 ## Future Enhancements
 1. Collaborative Filtering: Add a collaborative filtering approach to combine with content-based filtering.